miguelsvasco/nexus_pytorch/README.md

 # Nexus model
-Pytorch implementation of the Nexus model.
+Official implementation of the Nexus model.

 ## Citation
 ```